ScenicFramework/scenic_new/README.md

 mix do deps.get, scenic.run
 ```

-## Build the Basic Nerves Application
+## Build the Basic [Nerves](https://nerves-project.org/) Application

+This assumes you are already familiar with the basics of [Nerves](https://nerves-project.org/) applications.

 First, navigate the command-line to the directory where you want to create your
 new Scenic application.
 Then run the following commands: (change `my_app` to